-Answer: The General Assistance administrator is responsible for filling-out an application essentially on behalf of the deceased to determine the municipality’s share (if any) of the burial expenses (Title 22, section 4313, subsection 2).
-The difference in the application procedure is that the administrator must also take into consideration the ability of qualifying relatives who live or own property in Maine to contribute to the cost of the burial.
+Answer: The General Assistance administrator is responsible for filling-out an application essentially on behalf of the deceased to determine the municipality's share (if any) of the burial expenses (Title 22, section 4313, subsection 2).
+The difference in the application procedure is that the administrator must also take into consideration the ability of qualifying relatives who can contribute to the cost of the burial.

 Discussion: Municipalities are responsible for paying the direct burial or cremation expenses, up to the ordinance maximums, of anyone who dies leaving no money or assets to pay the burial or cremation expenses and who does not have a liable relative who is financially able to pay the burial or cremation costs.
 Relatives who are liable for the burial or cremation costs are parents, grandparents, children and grandchildren.
 (Please note that due to a 2007 change in the law, (PL 2007, c.
 411); siblings are no longer responsible for the cost of a burial or cremation.)

 State law requires the funeral director to notify the General Assistance administrator prior to the burial or cremation or within 3 business days following the funeral director's receipt of the body, whichever is earlier.
 When first contacted by the funeral director, the administrator should inform the funeral director of the maximum amount the municipality can authorize for the burial or cremation expense.
 The administrator should also explain that if relatives, third parties or other programs or resources (e.g., veterans' or Social Security burial benefits, insurance polices, property, or residual assets, etc.) are available, the municipality will reduce its financial obligation.